tmolteno/barber/README.md

 ## TODO

-Use dask so that the ms doesn't have to fit in memory at all.
+* Use dask so that the ms doesn't have to fit in memory at all.
+* an analyzer that takes the image and reports the offending baseline.

 ## Changelog